klauspaiva/redux-replayable/README.md

 }
 ```

-> **Pro-tip**: under normal circunstances your app's reducers should probably just do the same thing regardless.
+> **Pro-tip**: under normal circumstances your app's reducers should probably just do the same thing regardless.

 ### Replaying actions: approach #2